Astronomical Society of New South Wales: Observing facilities

-Both of these sites are classified as "designated optical observatories" by the Astronomical Society of Australia on the basis that they are judged to be valuable astronomical resources for research, education and community use.
+Both of these sites are classified as "designated optical observatories" (numbers D03-41 and D03-50) by the Astronomical Society of Australia on the basis that they are judged to be valuable astronomical resources for research, education and community use.

 Notable members' achievements

 Three members of the society listed below have collectively discovered well over 500 comets, asteroids (minor planets), and novae.